 The mass damper is stationary most of the time (and really, you would want it to be stationary while you’re up there) but you will be able to see a video of it in action during the 2015 earthquake, as well as scientific explanations on how and why it works.
 Super cool!

-You can buy an extra ticket that lets you go up to the 101st floor, but as someone who has been there before… I think the 88th and 89th floors will do just fine.
+You can buy an extra ticket that lets you go up to the 101st floor, but as someone who has been there before… I think just visiting the 88th and 89th floors will be enough.
 The 101st floor is definitely more quiet, so it could be a good option if you’re after some exclusivity, but it is a lot smaller than the observatory and the view is more or less the same as the 88th and 89th floor.

 ➡️ Pre-book your Taipei 101 ticket here to ensure you can go at the time slot you want!